Process and history

 - Central Maui

-Fees collected from this program are kept in an account maintained by the Office of School Facilities and Support Services (OSFSS).
+Fees collected from this program are kept in an account maintained by the Office of Facilities and Operations (OFO).
 A quarterly report of those fees is attached (Related Downloads, right).

 Also included in this report are Fair Share contributions by developers.
 The history of private donations for public school facilities in Hawaii goes back to the 1831 donation of land by the Kingdom of Hawaii to the Department’s oldest school: Lahainaluna High School.
 School land and buildings were often provided by agricultural plantations for their worker communities.
 After Statehood, when developers sought to get urban classifications from the state and county governments, the land-approving agencies imposed school fair-share conditions.
 Developers were required to meet with the Department and agree to provide land and/or funding to offset the student enrollment impacts of their residential development.